xaviweise/aaat/_build/html/_sources/markdown/intro_bayesian.md

 If two different rational observers agree on the information set available, then their quantification of probability should match.
 As we will see, such information set typically makes it way into the computation of probabilities via so-called prior probabilities.

-For a more extensive discussion on the frequentist vs bayesian debate, reference [@ClaytonBernoulli] is a good starting point.
-The very book from Jaynes [@Jaynes] is also a good reference who has inspired a generation of Bayesian thinkers, but is less suitable as an introduction to the topic.
+For a more extensive discussion on the frequentist vs bayesian debate, reference {cite:p}`ClaytonBernoulli` is a good starting point.
+The very book from Jaynes {cite:p}`Jaynes` is also a good reference who has inspired a generation of Bayesian thinkers, but is less suitable as an introduction to the topic.
 As pointed out in these books, in the end the Bayesian definition of probability is the more general one, and definitions based on counting outcomes or measuring frequencies can be seen as specific cases of the formula applicable to particular set-ups.
 Still, those definitions hold only under certain assumptions made by the person computing the odds or making the observations, assumptions that the
 Bayesian paradigm make explicit instead of hiding them to provide an illusion of objectivity.
 For example, when we repeatedly throw a coin an measure relative frequencies of heads and tails, we are assuming that